Once again, we’re looking to grow our editorial team at JOSS!

-Since our launch in May 2016, our existing editorial team has handled over 1800 submissions (1200 published at the time of writing, 170 under review) and the demand from the community continues to grow.
-The last three months have been our busiest yet, with JOSS publishing more than one paper per day, and we see no sign of this demand dropping.
+Since our launch in May 2016, our existing editorial team has handled over 2000 submissions (1838 published at the time of writing, 215 under review) and the demand from the community continues to be strong.
+JOSS now consistently publishes a little over one paper per day, and we see no sign of this demand dropping.

-Editors at JOSS make a minimum 1-year commitment, with additional years possible by mutual consent.
-With some of our existing editorial team reaching the end of their terms with JOSS and this increase in submissions, the time is right to bring on another cohort of editors.
+New editors at JOSS are asked to make a minimum 1-year commitment, with additional years possible by mutual consent.
+As some of our existing editorial team are reaching the end of their term with JOSS, the time is right to bring on another cohort of editors.

 Background on JOSS

 If you think you might be interested, take a look at our editorial guide, which describes the editorial workflow at JOSS, and also some of the reviews for recently accepted papers.
 Between these two, you should be able to get a good overview of what editing for JOSS looks like.

 Further background about JOSS can be found in our PeerJ CS paper, which summarizes our first year, and our Editor-in-Chief’s original blog post, which announced the journal and describes some of our core motivations for starting the journal.

 More recently we’ve also written in detail about the costs related with running JOSS, scaling our editorial processes, and talked about the collaborative peer review that JOSS promotes.